What Is Thought Leadership?

 1.What do customers and clients want to know about your business?
 Make a list of all the possible questions your target market is asking related to your product or services.
 You can make this list from common questions you’re asked or by doing a survey of your market.
 Your analytics will let you know the most popular content you’re already delivering.
 You can also research online through Quora and online groups to learn your market’s most pressing questions.

 2. Develop answers to each of the questions.
 Start with the most common or pressing questions first, and develop answers.
 To be a thought leader, you can't give the worn out answers as everyone else.
 You want to infuse them with your personal anecdotes, knowledge, and insights.
 This is especially true if your experience and successes run counter to current thinking.
 The key here is to be authentic.
 Anyone can regurgitate an answer to a question, but thought leaders offer their personal experience and knowledge in their own unique voice.

 3. Deliver your answers across a variety of platforms.
-Delivering the content to become is a thought leader is the biggest.
 It’s unrealistic to be everywhere all the time, and yet, you need to deliver content regularly in a variety of places.
 Yes, there are YouTube stars and Instagram influencers, but if you study top thought leaders, you’ll see they deliver tons of valuable content across many channels.

 Here are a few things to consider when developing content: